HamedSiasi/go-router-server/README.md

-# Message Router Server
+# Introduction to Message Router Server

-This repository contains the web server and web client for the U-blox Test Mobile project.
-The server  (residing in the service directory) is written in Golang and is based on original code provided by Neul as part of the tedI project.
-The client (residing in the static directory with all the javascript/HTML code actually piled into the `static/dist` directory (using Gulp)) is written in Javascript using React/Flux and HTML5, original code created by a contractor (mmanjoura) who worked on the project.
+This repo contains a broker server for the U-blox Test Mobile project.
+The server is written in Golang and is based on original utm-server projuect (`github.com/u-blox/utm-server`) provided by u-blox.
+The server receive AMQP message (which contains the "CoAP package" with all options and payload) from the client (`github.com/HamedSiasi/mbed-os-ublox-coap`) and route them to the CoAP server mentioned in CoAP package. it has also a "non-database memory" to deliver the CoAP server reply to the correct device by mapping "DeviceUUID" to the "AMQPmsgID".

+# Prerequisites
+(1) Download a golang binary release suitable for your system `https://golang.org/dl`

+(2) Follow the installation instructions `https://golang.org/doc/install`

+# Working directory structure
+|_ bin
+|_ pkg
+|_ src _
+        |_ github.com

 # Server Installation